-Build only from cinder block bricks, it was very cold when we stepped inside the house.
+It was very cold when we stepped inside the house, built only from cinder block bricks.
 We then stepped outside into a small courtyard where a big brick oven had a small fire burning in it.
 There was very little room to set up to do our art projects, but the sun was shining there.
 On a short little makeshift table, Kate set up the beads for the jewelry-making project.
 Instantly four boys got on their knees and started carefully stringing beads onto elastic thread, making necklaces and bracelets.
 Sue and Marisela taught a couple of people knitting.
 I focused on encouraging one young man who everyone pointed to as the artist to paint.
 I gave him a few different paint sets containing a wide variety of colors and a stack of watercolor paper.

 After about two hours at that shelter, we stopped back at the beach to eat lunch.
 We ran into Ruben who had helped me on my last visit, and he wanted to join us for our afternoon visit to at another shelter.
 He is bilingual and works well with children.
 After lunch, we drove to the next shelter in the southeastern part of Tijuana, about 40 minutes away.

-Inside Roca de Salvación, there was a colorfully painted and sunny courtyard with long tables where we set up to work with everyone.
+Inside Roca de Salvación, there was a sunny, colorfully-painted courtyard with long tables where we set up to work with everyone.
 We were all out of beads, so we set up knitting at one end, and watercolors at the other end.
 In no time at all, the tables were full with both children and adults.
-While Marisela translated for the knitters, and Ruben translated for the painters, about twenty-five people of all ages engaged in creativity.
+While Marisela translated for the knitters, and Ruben translated for the painters, about twenty-five people of all ages were engaging in creativity.

 As the painting session began to wind down, a little girl came up to me, cuddled up to my side, and asked a question.
 Ruben said she was asking if they were going to be able to keep the watercolor paint sets.
 I told her, “Yes”, and instead of a smile, I watched as her eyes grew larger.
 She then slipped away and went to tell her mother.
 I started to clean things up and put away the supplies in a plastic lidded tub that I had brought for them to keep.
 As I began collecting the pencils, tape, watercolor paper, and cardboard, I realized there were no paint sets left on the table.
 The kids had all disappeared as well.
 I envisioned watercolor sets being tucked into the bottom of sleeping bags, or into the corners of tents.

-Some of the kids were giving us their paintings which is so typical of young children making art.
+Some of the kids were giving us their paintings which is very typical of young children making art.
 “This is for you,” they would say in Spanish.
-Bags of donated yarn and knitting needles were also left with those that participated in the knitting activity.
+Bags of donated yarn and knitting needles were also left with those who participated in the knitting activity.
 Everyone seemed happy to be a part of the projects.
-And we all left with smiles on our faces too.
+And our group left with smiles on our faces as well.

 We headed for the border, dropping Ruben off right before we crossed.
 It only took us a half an hour to get through, and we cruised through San Diego and made our way to Carlsbad, where a motel room awaited us.
-I felt a longing to have stayed longer in Tijuana, and wished we could have offered our art activities to more shelters.
+I wish we could have stayed longer in Tijuana, and offered our art activities to more shelters.
 I think we all felt that it had been a good day, and that going again was a possibility in everyone’s mind.

 The next day we drove from Carlsbad to Watsonville and stayed in the home of some friends of Sue.
 Then, on the sixth day, we drove all the way home to Humboldt.
 It was a quick trip, but a very successful one.

 I want to go back again with more new watercolor sets and stacks of watercolor paper.
-And I hope others, including Kate, Sue, and Marisela, will go again too with more beads, and yarn, and any other art activity the can fill the hands and hearts of those waiting for the opportunities of the promised land that is the USA.
+And I hope others, including Kate, Sue, and Marisela, will go again too with more beads, and yarn, and any other art activity the can fill the hands and hearts of those waiting for the opportunities of the promised land that is the United States of America.

 *As I publish this on my website, we are at the beginning of the US Coronavirus pandemic/shutdown.
 I was hoping at this time to be heading down again with more volunteers to do more art activities in migrant shelters.
-But not only does it look like the US/ Mexico border will be closed to folks trying to cross, the nonprofit organization, Border Angels, has suspended their Tijuana program.
-They appear to be focusing more on legal services.
+It looks like the US/ Mexico border will be closed to folks trying to cross.
 I hope I will be able to go again, but the future is very uncertain.
 The “Remain in Mexico” policy continues after many court battles.
 The promise of asylum for those seeking protection and refuge from persecution has been denied for over 60,000 migrants from Central America as of this moment in time.
 The United States under Trump’s administration has defied international law.
 My hope is that this pandemic brings Trump’s chances of continuing into the next presidential cycle to a screeching halt, and that a just and fair society returns to fulfill that promise.